kquo/tips/thinking/index.md

 ## Misguided Libertarianism
-[Libertarianism](https://en.wikipedia.org/wiki/Libertarianism) on its own makes a lot of sense, but there is a particular modern strain, exemplified by the likes of Joe Rogan, Ben Shapiro, and others that can be harmful.
-While their arguments seem very logical and rational, upon closer examination they appear incompatible with fostering a just and cohesive society, that lean towards anti-social tendencies.
+[Libertarianism](https://en.wikipedia.org/wiki/Libertarianism) on its own has many reasonable merits, but there is a particular modern strain, exemplified by the likes of Joe Rogan, Ben Shapiro, and others that can be harmful.
+While their arguments seem very logical and rational, upon closer examination they appear incompatible with fostering a just and cohesive society.

+This extreme form of rationality overrides common sense and leads to anti-social tendencies when these social media personalities prioritize strict adherence to ideological principles over empathetic understanding or cooperative behavior in society.
+One example of that was Rogan's push-back to COVID vaccines, insisting that his personal prerogative was more important.

-The problem with this kind of libertarianism is that it doesn't consider that not everyone can understand or follow their ideals.
-A good political philosophy should recognize that people have limitations.
+The problem with this kind of libertarianism is that it doesn't consider that not everyone can understand, or have the capacity to follow their ideals.
+A decent political philosophy should recognize that people have limitations.
+Not everyone has the knowledge and resource wherewithal to manage their own body like a rich Joe Rogan, and to promote the body-sovereignty ideal to an audience of millions is incredibly irresponsible when it comes to viruses that affect millions of other humans.

 ## Answer Patterns